mathewsmonoo/costuracriativa/README.md

-iTelie
+costura
 ==============================

-eCommerce for iTelie - Uses cookiecutter-django as base.
+eCommerce for costura - Uses cookiecutter-django as base.